Search for High-Energy Neutrino Emission from Radio-Bright AGN: Results and Discussions

 We use two weighting schemes [Eq.~(\ref{eq_sgnpdf_stacking})].
 For the first, we assume that the high-energy neutrino fluxes of the sources are independent of their intrinsic properties.
 This leads to

 For the second scheme, we assume that the high-energy neutrino fluxes are proportional to the X-band (radio) flux densities, i.e.,

 This is motivated by the findings in Refs.~\cite{Plavin:2020emb, Plavin:2020mkf} that sources with higher X-band flux densities contribute more to the correlation significance and that the significance increases when a subsample with a higher threshold of X-band flux density is used.
-Therefore, in this scheme, sources brighter in X-band have higher weights in their contribution to the signal PDF [Eq.~(\ref{eq_sgnpdf_stacking})].
+Therefore, in this scheme, sources brighter in the X band have higher weights in their contribution to the signal PDF [Eq.~(\ref{eq_sgnpdf_stacking})].